oliseviche/SpreadSheetExample/README.md

 How it was done:
 The application uses Webpack as a module bundler for TypeScript modules.
 Angular.io as a visualize framework.
 And Grape City SpreadSheet as a main component.
-This example is heavelly based on [Example](http://spread.grapecity.com/Demos/JS/InspectorSample/ "InspectorSample")[link:] example.
+This example is heavelly based on [InspectorSample](http://spread.grapecity.com/Demos/JS/InspectorSample/) example.